Falangism in Latin America: Mexico

 Mexican synarchism, which combined Catholicism with anti-communism, bore some of the hallmarks of Falangism and looked to Franco (amongst others) for inspiration.
 Its political representatives, the National Synarchist Union, became influential during the late 1930s.

 Alongside this indigenous variation a wholly mimetic group, the Falange Española Tradicionalista was formed in the country by Spanish merchants based there who opposed the consistent support given to the Republican side in the Spanish Civil War by Lázaro Cárdenas.
 The group neither sought nor had influence outside this immigrant population, however.

 Mexican far-right groups often emphasise Orgullo Criollo ("Creole Pride"), which underlines the celebration of their links to Spain and the hispanidad culture.

 Nicaragua

 Falangist influence was felt in the country during the later 1930s, particularly in the Colegio Centro América in Managua where the ideology was widespread.
 However, such activity was suppressed after 1941 as Nicaragua took a decidedly pro-United States line after the attack on Pearl Harbor.

 Peru

+Between 1967 and 1968, the Falangist organization known as the Escalones Juveniles Nacionalistas was founded in Lima, Peru, at the San Isidro school.
+Among its founders was Luis Fernando Figari, then a secondary school teacher at the San Isidro and Santa Maria schools.
+The organization took inspiration from Primo de Rivera’s doctrine, and the Falangist anthem "Cara al Sol" was routinely sung among its ranks.
+The EJN remained active until 1971, after Figari, alongside Sergio Tapia and other students from San Isidro school founded the Sodalitium Christianae Vitae (SCV).

 A minor Falange Perú exists and claims the support of Spanish Falangists.